-(a) Under such conditions that the applied pesticide would drift outside of the target area to be treated and cause or create a hazard or potential adverse effect to man or the nontarget environment; (b) Under conditions that would result in pesticide overspray; . . . (e) In a manner that creates a hazard to persons, property, established apiaries, aquatic life, wildlife, and other non-target [sic] organisms.
+(a) Under such conditions that the applied pesticide would drift outside of the target area to be treated and cause or create a hazard or potential adverse effect to man or the nontarget environment; (b) Under conditions that would result in pesticide overspray; ...

+(e) In a manner that creates a hazard to persons, property, established apiaries, aquatic life, wildlife, and other non-target [sic] organisms.14

-The Alabama regulation clearly distinguishes between drift and pesticide overspray by providing separate definitions for each.
-The regulation quoted above prohibits overspray absolutely; however, the prohibition on drift is modified to apply only when damage occurs to humans or the nontarget environment.
-In addition, this regulation is applicable only to pesticides applied by aircraft.
-Thus, the prohibition on drift is best categorized as a prohibition of off-site damage caused by drift.
+The Alabama regulation clearly distinguishes between drift and pesticide overspray by providing separate definitions for each.15 The regulation quoted above prohibits overspray absolutely; however, the prohibition on drift is modified to apply only when damage occurs to humans or the nontarget environment.
+In addition, this regulation is applicable only to pesticides applied by aircraft.16 Thus, the prohibition on drift is best categorized as a prohibition of off-site damage caused by drift.

 Two Supreme Court of Alabama cases shed some light on how this regulation might be applied.
 In Boroughs v.
-Joiner the Supreme Court of Alabama, reasoning from the language of the Alabama Pesticide Act of 1971, held that the application of pesticides whether by aircraft or ground equipment was an intrinsically or inherently dangerous activity from which the landowner could not insulate himself from liability by using an independent contractor to apply the pesticide.
-The court, nonetheless, applied a negligence standard under which the landowner would only be liable for damage caused by drift where the
+Joiner17 the Supreme Court of Alabama, reasoning from the language of the Alabama Pesticide Act of 1971,18 held that the application of pesticides whether by aircraft or ground equipment was an intrinsically or inherently dangerous activity from which the landowner could not insulate himself from liability by using an independent contractor to apply the pesticide.
+The court, none-theless, applied a negligence standard under which the landowner would only be liable for damage caused by drift where the independent contractor was negligent.19 The more recent decision in Cooper v.
+Peturis20 makes clear that Alabama does not prohibit all drift, even if offsite damage is found.
+In that case unusual weather conditions resulted in drift and offsite damage; nonetheless, the court upheld a jury verdict in favor of the defendant.21

-&lt;sup>14 Ala.
+14 Ala.
 Admin.
 Code r.
 80-1-14-.07 (1997).

-&lt;sup>15 Ala.
+15 Ala.
 Admin.
 Code r.
 80-1-14-.02 (1997) provides:

 Drift: the drifting or movement of a pesticide by air currents or diffusion onto property beyond the boundaries of the target area to be treated with pesticide.
 Pesticide Overspray: The application of a pesticide onto property beyond the boundaries of the target area which is caused by the failure to control the direct flow of the pesticide or by a failure to control the application equipment in surrounding conditions of use and application in a manner which fails to confine the pesticide to the target area.

-&lt;sup>16 Ala.
+16 Ala.
 Admin.
 Code r.
 80-1-14 (1997).

-&lt;sup>17 Boroughs v.
+17 Boroughs v.
 Joyner, 337 So.
 2d 340 (Ala.
 1976).

-&lt;sup>18 ALA.
+18 ALA.
 CODE § 2-27-1 (LEXIS 1998).